Hell—and Hurricanes—Hath No Fury Like a Woman…

 “You wanted to move here.
 To be near Hemingway’s home and drink Scotch at his favorite bar.”

 Daniel aspired to be a writer of Hemingway’s stature and sustained career and had insisted on moving to Key West.
 Hoping the vibe would revitalize his stalled career, he frequented Sloppy Joe’s and lost count of the number of Scotch and sodas he drank and what he did afterward.
 When he sobered up, he defended his actions by quoting from an article by John O’Connor that he knew by heart.
-That Hemingway’s acquaintance with booze was quixotic and nearly spiritual.
+That Hemingway’s acquaintance with booze was quixotic and spiritual.
 That even though drinking insane, heroic quantities that left a trail of smashed glasses and friendships in his wake, alcohol was a crucial existential salve for Hemingway, a much-needed release that fueled his writing.
 Daniel had believed that and chosen the same path.
-Seven years from his bestseller, he still had not been able to repeat its success, and his creativity had been replaced with cruelty.
+Seven years from his bestseller, he still could not repeat its success, and his creativity had been replaced with cruelty.

 She stepped closer to him as he looked out at the wind-whipped palm trees through rainwater coursing down the glass.
 “Maybe going through this—the storm—will make things better for us,” Irma lied as the hurricane’s shriek grew and the walls of their small house trembled.
 Daniel didn’t move from the window as she turned and shifted to stand behind him.